 Størrelsen på egenfinansiering, idet det vil indgå i vurderingen, hvor stor en andel egenfinansieringen udgør af den samlede finansiering.

-European Energy is committed to provide the capital required to close the financing gab between total CAPEX and the requested public support.
+European Energy is committed to provide the capital required to close the financing gap between total CAPEX and the requested public support.
 This financing gap will be as loan, co-investments from third party, and equity directed through REintegrate as new capital.
 A letter from CEO Knud Erik Andersen of European Energy confirming this commitment is enclosed with the application.

 At projektet har den nødvendige soliditet og likviditet for at kunne gennemføres.]